-While Salubria does not have a schedule of regular open hours for public touring, tours for individuals and small groups are available April through October – by appointment only, please.
-Larger group tours can also be arranged with advance notice of at least one month.
+While Salubria does not have a schedule of regular open hours for public touring, private tours for individuals and groups are available April through October – by appointment only, please.
+Because of the COVID19 situation, only 6 people in one group of one family unit.
 Tours of Salubria are $10 per person (children 6 and under are free).
-Reduced fee of $8 per person for groups of 10 or more people.

 To schedule your tour, please call the Foundation at 540-423-1700 or contact us.